null

 Migrant Education Early Start provides an array of services to children and their parents through its home visitation program.

-The Migrant Education Region 23 Early Start program provides children under the age of five with one hour of one-on-one home based tutoring in 32-week cycles.
-Whether or not students continue on to a second cycle will depend on each individual child’s needs.
-Each cycle includes a field with the others used to enhance social skills, education for children of ages three through seven, and parent and child time.
+The Migrant Education Region 23 Early Start program provides children under the age of five with one hour of one-on-one home-based tutoring in 15-week cycles.
+Whether or not students continue to a second cycle will depend on each individual child’s needs.
+A field trip with other students is used to enhance social skills, provide education for children of ages 3 through 7, and provide parent and child time.

 An initial needs assessment is conducted for each child and family where goals are set for the cycle.
-Additionally, it is determined whether or not the family has health insurance.
-Children who are without coverage are referred to health facilitators within the County.
-Depending upon each child’s age, he or she goes through the Brigance Assessment, Peabody Picture Vocabulary Test (PPVT) and/or Phonological Awareness Literacy Scale (PALS) tests.
-These tests help educators determine where these children are developmentally.
+Children who are without health insurance are referred to health facilitators within the county.
+Depending upon each child’s age, he or she goes through a pre- and post-assessment to help educators determine where these children are, developmentally.